Middleton family against LSU's decision to change main library's name

 Throughout the end of May and early June, in cities across the world, demonstrators marched in protest of police brutality against blacks and toppled statues of prominent figures known for their prejudice views and mistreatment of African Americans.

-The demonstrations were triggered by the Memorial Day murder of an unarmed black man named George Floyd, who was killed by a Minnesota police officer while other officers looked
+The demonstrations were triggered by the Memorial Day murder of an unarmed black man named George Floyd, who was killed by a Minnesota police officer while other officers looked on without stepping in.

 When protests against unfair treatment of African Americans reached the Capital City, LSU students approached the university's leaders and pointed out that its main library's namesake, though a prominent figure, was known for making negative comments about African Americans.